It has been said by many, and we’ll repeat it again: there’s nothing more American than a New York-Style deli.

 At Mort’s, we’re proud of the heritage that comes with being a true, New York-Style deli.

 We pride ourselves in preserving the key elements of an authentic Deli: succulent corned beef, the best Reuben and Matzah ball soup in town and the kind of atmosphere that makes you feel comfortable lingering a while.
-And as with the Delis of the past, we’re also on the constant lookout for improvement and innovation – in fact, we recently launched a breakfast service!
+And as with the Delis of the past, we’re also on the constant lookout for improvement and innovation.

 Come pay us a visit and let us show you why reviving traditions of old, never tasted so good!